wlcreate/Harlem-Bites/README_restaurant.md

   * change date
   * delete their reservation

+🦠 Users will be able to see the precautions categorized by cleaning, socially distancing, and PPE that taken by the restaurant to keep diners healthy as they make a reservation for dinner.

 ### Getting Started
 To use our CLI app, users will open their terminal and run the following commands: